Religious Education at Holy Family School

 We encourage children from the earliest age to recognise that they are all children of God and that each person shares a God given dignity.
 As children mature, we encourage them to follow the example of Jesus and live lives inspired by the Gospel virtues, enabling them to follow His commandment to “Love your neighbour as yourself” (Mark 12:31).
 This is the basis for all relationships in our school where we model Christian Virtues.
 We follow the guidance of the Catechism of the Catholic Church and ‘Fit for Mission?
 Schools’.
 For further details and information regarding the HRSE Policy, please click here.

-To read the Summer Term RE Newsletter, please click here
+To read the Autumn Term RE Newsletter, please click here